Nestorius: Nestorian controversy

-When the followers of Cyril saw the vehemence of the emperor... they roused up a disturbance and discord among the people with an outcry, as though the emperor were opposed to God; they rose up against the nobles and the chiefs who acquiesced not in what had been done by them and they were running hither and thither.
+When the followers of Cyril of Alexandria saw the vehemence of the emperor... they roused up a disturbance and discord among the people with an outcry, as though the emperor were opposed to God; they rose up against the nobles and the chiefs who acquiesced not in what had been done by them and they were running hither and thither.
 And... they took with them those who had been separated and removed from the monasteries by reason of their lives and their strange manners and had for this reason been expelled, and all who were of heretical sects and were possessed with fanaticism and with hatred against me.
-And one passion was in them all, Jews and pagans and all the sects, and they were busying themselves that they should accept without examination the things which were done without examination against me; and at the same time all of them, even those that had participated with me at table and in prayer and in thought, were agreed... against me and vowing vows one with another against me....
+And one passion was in them all, Jews and pagans and all the sects, and they were busying themselves that they should accept without examination the things which were done without examination against me; and at the same time all of them, even those that had participated with me at table and in prayer and in thought, were agreed... against me and vowing vows one with another against me...
 In nothing were they divided.

 While the council was in progress, John I of Antioch and the eastern bishops arrived and were furious to hear that Nestorius had already been condemned.
-They convened their own synod, at which Cyril was deposed.
+They convened their own synod, at which Cyril of Alexandria was deposed.
 Both sides then appealed to the emperor.

-Initially, the imperial government ordered both Nestorius and Cyril to be deposed and exiled.
-Nestorius was made to return to his monastery at Antioch, and Maximian was consecrated Archbishop of Constantinople in his place.
+Initially, the imperial government ordered both Nestorius and Cyril of Alexandria to be deposed and exiled.
+Nestorius was made to return to his monastery at Antioch, and Maximianus of Constantinople was consecrated Archbishop of Constantinople in his place.
 Cyril was eventually allowed to return after bribing various courtiers.

 Later events

 In the following months, 17 bishops who supported Nestorius's doctrine were removed from their sees.
 Eventually, John I of Antioch was obliged to abandon Nestorius, in March 433.
-On August 3, 435, Theodosius II issued an imperial edict that exiled Nestorius from the monastery in Antioch in which he had been staying to a monastery in the Great Oasis of Hibis (al-Khargah), in Egypt, securely within the diocese of Cyril.
+On 3 August 435, Theodosius II issued an imperial edict that exiled Nestorius from the monastery in Antioch in which he had been staying to a monastery in the Great Oasis of Hibis (al-Khargah), in Egypt, securely within the diocese of Cyril of Alexandria.
 The monastery suffered attacks by desert bandits, and Nestorius was injured in one such raid.
 Nestorius seems to have survived there until at least 450 (given the evidence of The Book of Heraclides).
 Nestorius died shortly after the Council of Chalcedon in 451, in Thebaid, Egypt.